boeschenstein/angular9-dotnetcore3-logging/README.md

 ### Load Configuration from appsettings.config

-in `program.cs`, add this to the CreateDefaultBuilder call:
+In `program.cs`, add this to the CreateDefaultBuilder call:

 ``` c#
     .UseSerilog((hostingContext, loggerConfiguration) => loggerConfiguration